maxxiimo/the-front-end-manifesto/foundation-styles.md

 - [Html2Haml][]
 - [html2haml Gem][]

 So what about [Less][]?
 Well it's the runner-up.
 That's all I'm going to say about that (remember this is a manifesto which is opinionated by nature).

-Also, don't forget to ceck out the [Frameworks][frameworks] section of our Appendix to learn all about the choices available to you, and why we choose to roll our own using [Compass][].
+Don't forget to ceck out the [Frameworks][frameworks] section of our Appendix to learn all about them and the choices available to you, and why we choose to roll our own using [Compass][].

 ### Our Foundation